AbdAkbar/Titanic-Survival/README.md

 I then ran a logistic regression model with identical features and training data, and received a slightly worse score.

 For subsequent submissions, instead of creating dummy variables for 'Sex' and 'Embarked' I simply mapped these categories to numerical values.
 Furthermore, I split 'Age' into 5 categories instead of 4.
-These changes improved my score marningally.
+These changes slightly improved my score.

 I then implemented a nested loop for hyperparameter tuning.
 The two hyperparameters I tuned were 'min_samples_split' and 'min_samples_leaf'.
 Furthermore, I manually tried different values for 'n_estimators'.
 Initially, I had incorporated this hyperparameter into my tuning as well, however this caused the program to run for too long.
 With the incorporation of this tuning, I was able to acheive my highest submission scores.